EDITO-Infra/edito-workshops-presentations/docs/source/add_data/README.md

 STAC requires all datetime values to be in UTC to ensure consistency across different timezones and systems.
 The script validates this requirement and will reject non-UTC datetimes.

-### Posting STAC Items to EDITO

-Once you have created a STAC item, you can post it to the EDITO API.
-See the [official documentation](https://docs.dive.edito.eu/articles/integration/interactWithTheDataAPI.html) for details.

 ## 🎥 Presentation

 [View the interactive presentation](../presentations/add_data_slidedeck.html) to get started with contributing data to EDITO.